ifesdjeen/hashed-wheel-timer/README.md

 and now is extracted and adopted to be used as a standalone library with benchmarks, `debounce`, `throttle` implementations, `ScheduledExecutorService` impl and other bells and whistles.

+# nanoTime

+Internally, this library is using `nanoTime`, since it's a system timer (exactly what the library needs) best used for measuring elapsed time, exactly as JDK documentation states.
+One of the places to read about `nanoTime` is [here](http://shipilev.net/blog/2014/nanotrusting-nanotime/).

+# Waiting Strategies

+Timer Wheel allows you to pick between the three wait strategies: `BusySpin` (most resource- consuming), although resulting into the best precision.
+Timer loop will never release control, and will spin forever waiting for new tasks. `Yielding` strategy is some kind of a compromise, which yields control after checking whether the deadline was reached or no. `Sleeping` strategy is injecting a `Thread.sleep()` until the deadline.
+Moving from "system" timer usually means you don't want to use `sleep` at all.
+Except maybe for testing.

+# Usage

+Library implements `ScheduledExecutorService`.
+The decision was made to implement this interface instead of `Timer`, since what the library does has more to do with scheduled executor service than.

+# `debounce` and `throttle`

+For convenience, library also provides [debounce](http://rxmarbles.com/#debounce) and throttle for `Runnable`, `Consumer` and `BiConsumer`, which allow you to wrap any runnable or consumer into their debounced or throttled version.
+You can find more information about debouncing and throttling by following the links above.

 # Comparison with JDK ScheduledExecutorService